bash-my-aws/bash-my-aws/docs/command-reference.md

     |  2019-12-21T13:14:07.820Z|  asg-prod            |  AWS::CloudFormation::Stack             |  UPDATE_COMPLETE                      |
     +--------------------------+----------------------+-----------------------------------------+---------------------------------------+
-Automatically set capabilities if required but not provided as argument
+Automatically set capabilities if required but not provided as argument Automatically set capabilities if required but not provided as argument

 ### stack-delete